WPRDC/data-guide/docs/privacy.md

 After an organization decides to share information as open data, and has determined that release will cause minimal harm to any individual, a data quality assessment should be undertaken.
 Every dataset that is shared as open data should be rigorously evaluated before publication to ensure that sensitive information is not being inadvertently shared.
 Test de-identification or anonymization .
 Several elements to look for include:

 - Unstructured or semi-structured fields, such as notes fields.
-These may contain PII, and should be removed before the data isshared as open data.
+These may contain PII, and should be removed before the data is shared as open data.

 - Fields with inconsistent content
 Can be caused by improper sorting or other errors in managing data - look for inconsistency in a data field